The FE 'HandyTools' subsystem

 Since I am not getting any younger (pushing the big 7 oh), I put 'the pedal to the metal' to get the next FE subsystem release --- 'feAppMenus' --- 'out the door' --- out my doorway to the Internet --- soon after the releases of 'FE Nautilus Scripts' and 'xpg'.

 The 'feAppMenus' subsystem uses a 'make_chest.tk' Tk script to make toolchests to startup applications that are categorized into about 20-plus different toolchests.

 The 'feAppMenus' system is intended to provide a menu system that can quickly and easily be updated, and even totally, and I mean TOTALLY, re-configured, by the user.

 The 'feAppMenus' subsystem, as distributed, provides user-configurable access to compiled, 'monolithic' programs like Seamonkey or Firefox (web browsers), Thunderbird (email client), Filezilla (FTP client), and about 100 other executables arranged in about 20-plus categories.

-These 'PLOTtools' are accessible via an 'feHandyTools' toolchest --- image at the top left of this page.
-See the 'PLOTtools' 'drawer' in that toolchest.
+These 'PLOTtools' are accessible via an 'feHandyTools' toolchest --- which is shown by poking a 'PLOTtools' 'drawer' in the main/initial 'feHandyTools' toolchest.

 The main difference between 'feNautilusScripts' and 'feHandyTools' is that, for the 'feNautilusScripts' utilities, the Nautilus file manager is used to navigate to files and then bring up a categories menu of scripts, to apply tool scripts to the selected files (or apply scripts to the current directory).